Breast cancer

 • Histology (biopsy or surgical specimen) should include ER/PR/ HER2 neu status

-• Serum tumour bio-markers CEA, CA15-3 or others should not be used as diagnostic tests
+• Serum tumour biomarkers such as CEA, CA15-3 or others should not be used as diagnostic tests

 • For women who have not completed their family, fertility preservation needs to be discussed